uhi22/pyPLC/readme.md

-# Some try-outs with Python and network adaptor low-level communiation
+# CCS sniffing: Some try-outs with Python and network adaptor low-level communication

 ## Goal
 This project tries to use cheap powerline network adaptors for communication with electric cars charging system.